pragnyanramtha/lecture/Isolation.md

 I have never done it before ?
 NO, YOU have done it, indeed you do it everyday.
-When you play your favorite game , you lock in. when you watch reels you lock in. and when you have a goal you need to achieve you lock in.
+When you play your favorite game , you lock in. when you watch your favorite show you lock in. and when you have a goal you need to achieve you will lock in.